JoshRedelbach/smad_trajectory/README.md

 Based on the velocity with which the spacecraft arrives at Jupiter, a given entry angle of the flyby and a given closest distance of the spacecraft to Jupiter during the flyby, the velocity is calculated with which the spacecraft is leaving Jupiter.
 For solving this, another algorihtm of the `poliastro` package is used whose documentation can be found [here](https://docs.poliastro.space/en/stable/autoapi/poliastro/core/flybys/index.html#poliastro.core.flybys.compute_flyby).
 Again, the patched-conic method is used, so only the influence of Jupiter is considered.

 Based on the obtained velocity of the spacecraft with respect to the sun, the new orbit after the flyby is propagated for 3 years starting from an approximated position of the spacecraft at the center of the Jupiter.
 For this task, the implemented propagator of the `poliastro` package is used, which is based on the work of [Farnocchi (2013)](/references/Robust%20resolution%20of%20Kepler’s%20equation%20in%20all%20eccentricity%20regimes%20(Farnocchi,%202013).pdf).
 The documentation can be found [here](https://docs.poliastro.space/en/stable/autoapi/poliastro/twobody/propagation/index.html).
-During the entire propagation the distance of the spacecraft to the Saturn is calculated every second hour.
+During the entire propagation the distance of the spacecraft to the Saturn is calculated every hour.
 The minimum distance and the respective time stamp is saved.
 If the minimum distance of the spacecraft to Saturn is less than 100 000 km (requirement given by the professor), we consider our trajectory as successfull.

 So in summary, the following assumptions are used:
   - For solving the lambert problem, start and end position of the spacecraft is the center of Earth and of Jupiter respectively.
-  - The flyby is assumed to be an instantaneuos maneuver, so no time pasts between arriving and leaving Jupiter.
+  - The flyby is assumed to be an instantaneous maneuver, so no time pasts between arriving and leaving Jupiter.

 ## Structure of the Project